franik7/service-now-urgent-incident-notification-workflow/README.md

 ---

+## 📦 Contents

+This repository contains two main components:

+- `service-now-urgent-incident-notification-workflow.xml`
+  This is a ServiceNow update set file.
+- `assets/Diagram.png`
+  A visual architecture diagram illustrating the entire flow of the incident lifecycle.

+---

 ## 🧠 AI Scenario (Future Enhancement)

 To further improve incident routing, an AI agent could enhance the current setup by: